 There is no doubt that it is extremely functional to have the multiplication tables (aka the times tables) memorised in our daily lives.
 5 books, £7 each, you know in a second that it would be £35.
-The importance of times tables according to the Department of Education, is that it “helps children to solve problems quickly and flexibly, and allows them to tackle more complex mathematics later on in school”.
+The importance of times tables according to the Department for Education, is that it “helps children to solve problems quickly and flexibly, and allows them to tackle more complex mathematics later on in school”.

 Since times tables play such an important role in our daily life, the Schools Standards Minister Nick Gibb has announced on the 14 of February this year that a select number of schools across the country will start trial-ling the multiplication tables check from March.
 He said that “It is important to have an assessment system that continues to drive this improvement.
 Just as the phonics screening check helps children who are learning to read, the multiplication tables check will help teachers identify those pupils who require extra support.
 This will ensure that all pupils leave primary school knowing their times tables by heart and able to start secondary school with a secure grasp of fundamental arithmetic as a foundation for mathematics”.